dojo/docs/dojox/form/Uploader.rst

 Markup
 ------

-To use the Uploader, simply require it and use the appropriate dojoType in an input within a form:
+To use the Uploader, simply require it and use the appropriate data-dojo-type in an input within a form:

 .. code-block :: javascript
  :linenos: